 Weakening support for the full and effective implementation of international human rights is an alarming trend.
 International human rights treaties were made for a reason.
 They are in place to ensure that every individual has a chance to lead a fulfilling life in dignity.
 Mr. Secretary-General, as you said in Geneva last week: Human rights expand the horizons of hope, they enlarge the boundaries of the possible.
 The Member States would do well to re-confirm our collective commitment to the implementation of these vital normative frameworks.

 I want to add my voice to those rallying support to the rights of women and girls everywhere.
 These rights are my rights, and they are every girl’s and woman’s rights too.
-I will not walk back on the progress we made over the past one hundred years, and I will push back on anyone who claims women do not need to be present in government chambers and boardrooms or have a say in decisions that concern their lives.
+I will not walk back on the progress we made over the past one hundred years, and I will push back on anyone who claims women do not need to be present in government chambers and boardrooms or have a say in decisions that concern their bodies.

 We owe this commitment to our mothers and grandmothers, we owe it to the generation that boldly negotiated in Beijing, and we owe it to our daughters.
 But not only to them.
 Gender equality profits the whole society – all genders and all generations.
-Realizing gender equality and inclusion will free us all from the stereotypes that restrict us and set limits on what we can be and achieve.
+Realizing gender equality and inclusion will free us all from the stereotypes that restrict us and set limits on what we can achieve.

 If we come together, learn openly from one another, set our mind in action, I am certain that we can achieve our common goals.
 This is my message for you to take home for the International Women’s Day.